 That said, there are some offences which would lead to immediate licence suspension.
 Even if you have no demerits or other traffic violations in Australia, certain things are simply not tolerated.
 Again, the exact list of offences varies from state to state.
 However, as a general guideline, driving more than 45 kilometres per hour above the speed limit will usually result in suspension.
 Similarly, driving under the influence will do the trick.
 And, ironically, not having a licence at all will cause your “licence” to be “suspended”.

 Australia has a great nightlife and between the hot pubs and the hotter beach BBQs, you are likely going to have a drink or two.
 However, be advised that driving under the influence of alcohol is one of the fastest ways to lose your driving privileges, no matter where you are from.
-Generally speaking, blowing a blood alcohol level of 0.10 or higher will result in immediate suspension.
+Generally speaking, blowing a blood alcohol level of 0.05 or higher could result in immediate suspension.
 That is, of course, saying nothing of the terrible risk to yourself and others that you pose when driving drunk.
 Just don’t do it.
 Choose a designated driver or take a cab.

 Another of the more serious offences relates to mobile phone usage.
 While the penalties range from state to state, across the country mobile usage while driving results in higher demerits and higher fines.
 Australian law forbids using your mobile in any way while driving.
 This includes not only texting, but also talking or taking pictures.
 Further, Australian law considers you to be “driving” even while stopped at intersections.
+There are even traffic control cameras in place in certain states that can detect when drivers are using mobile phones behind the wheel, so take extra care, and get your hand off your phone!